Casio CZ synthesizers: Ring and Noise modulators

 It was possible to modulate the two voices in a two-voice patch in two different ways.
 Ring modulation had the output of one of the oscillators affect the volume of the other oscillator, resulting in a controlled distortion.
 Noise modulation caused the second voice in a two-voice patch to sound like digital noise, roughly simulating the effect of an analog synthesizer's noise source.

 Tone mix mode

 The CZ synthesizers also had the ability to stack up two different sounds via the "tone mix" feature resulting in a functionally monophonic synthesizer; this was Casio's version of the "unison" feature other polyphonic synthesizers had.
 Each part in a two-patch stack could be a different patch, allowing great flexibility in stacked sounds.
 It was not possible to detune the two patches in a tone mix stack; this could be somewhat worked around, however, by giving each of the two patches a different vibrato rate.

-Comparison to analogue subtractive synthesisers
+Comparison to analogue subtractive synthesizers

 The CZ synthesizers were missing some features common to analog synthesizers: LFO can't modulate DCW, which prevents pulse width modulation; the simulated resonance was an either-or proposition; with the exception of a resonant form, it did not have a triangle wave.